Mountjoy Prison: People associated with Mountjoy

 A former governor was Charles Arthur Munro, brother of the Edwardian satirist Saki.

 The schizophrenic French surrealist playwright Antonin Artaud was briefly detained in Mountjoy before his deportation from Ireland as "a destitute and undesirable alien".

+During the Irish War of Independence many notable Irish Republican women were imprisoned in Mountjoy to include: Constance Markievicz, Eithne Coyle, Maire Comerford, Sighle Humphreys, Lily O'Brennan and Linda Kearns.

-Thomas Ashe was also a former inmate of the jail for his involvement in the Easter rising 1916.
-After a protest of starvation he was transferred across the street to the Mater Misericordiae Hospital on 25 September 1916 where he died a few hours after arrival.
+Thomas Ashe was also a former inmate of the jail for his involvement in the Easter Rising 1916.
+After a protest of starvation, he was transferred across the street to the Mater Misericordiae Hospital on 25 September 1916 where he died a few hours after arrival.

-Peadar O'Donnell, IRA Commander of the 2nd Northern Division was imprisoned in Mountjoy Gaol and the Curragh.
-Following the end of the Irish Civil War, he participated in the mass republican hunger strike (1923 Irish Hunger Strikes), remaining on hunger strike for 41 days.
-O'Donnell's prison experience and eventual escape in March 1924, are described in his 1932 memoir The Gates Flew Open.
+Peadar O'Donnell, IRA Commander of the 2nd Northern Division, was imprisoned in Mountjoy Gaol and the Curragh.
+Following the end of the Irish Civil War, he participated in the mass republican hunger strike (see 1923 Irish Hunger Strikes), remaining on hunger strike for 41 days.
+O'Donnell's prison experience and eventual escape in March 1924 are described in his 1932 memoir The Gates Flew Open.